Cherreads

 It charged.

 Will had six feet of clearance and the footwork to use three.
 He stepped right.
-The wall that should have been there wasn't — a gap in the foundation he hadn't seen from the ridge.
+The wall that should have been there wasn't.
+It was a gap in the foundation he hadn't seen from the ridge.
 It gave him three extra feet.
 He used all of them, rolling alongside the creature rather than in front of it.
 The bone plating rushed past close enough to feel the displaced air.

 His hand found the shoulder joint.

-The gap where the plating ended.
-The one soft spot, small as a fist.
+It was the one soft spot where the plating ended.
 His fingers locked around a jagged, fossilized piece of masonry protruding from the dirt.
-He ripped it free and shoved hard, his fractured rib flaring with blinding heat before the makeshift stone blade sank deep.
+He ripped it free and shoved hard.
+His fractured rib flared with blinding heat before the makeshift stone blade sank deep.

-The mountain lion let out a multi-toned scream, and its front leg buckled.
+The mountain lion let out a multi-toned scream.
+Its front leg buckled.
 The violent, heaving mass of the beast's thrashing nearly tore the stone from his grip, kicking him half off-balance.

 Grounded.
 Again, Khan ordered.
 Same spot.
 Finish the commitment.